You already know how important YouTube is for business if you’re here. Let’s check out our guide on how to become a better YouTuber.

-And third, a related video to keep the viewers continue watching his channel.
+And third, a related video keeps viewers watching his channel.

 The external link is a live example of cross-promoting among different platforms.

-These buttons or the links on the screen are known as Call-To-Action (CTA).
-Put simply, they are calling upon the viewers to take a specific action.
+These buttons or the screen links are called Call-To-Action (CTA).
+Put simply, they call upon the viewers to take a specific action.